Skip to main content

 DeAnna Lorraine ran unsuccessfully in California's 12th Congressional District (Image from campaign video)

-As the Washington Post reported, Lorraine’s tweet declaring “Time to #FireFauci” came after the doctor appeared on CNN’s State of the Union Sunday, where he said an earlier move to implement strong social distancing guidelines “could have saved lives,” while calling the decision “complicated.”
+As the Washington Post reported(link is external), Lorraine’s tweet declaring “Time to #FireFauci” came after the doctor appeared on CNN’s State of the Union Sunday, where he said an earlier move to implement strong social distancing guidelines “could have saved lives,” while calling the decision “complicated.”